comunica/Article-SSWS2020-AMF/content/related-work.md

 as a trade-off between those extremes, by restricting the server interface to triple pattern queries, and leaving the remainder of query evaluation to the client.
+Compared to SPARQL endpoints,
+TPF in general reduces the required server-side capacity and load for query evaluation at the expense of more bandwidth usage and slower query times.

 The client-side algorithm that is often used in implementations is _greedy_, and always chooses one pattern based on the lowest estimated number of matches,